mark279455/pf4-scoffs/TESTING.md

         1. Navigate to required page
         2. Open developer tools
         3. Shrink screen to 320px
-        4. Drag the screen width to its maximum size observing the behaviour of the navabar, and the display content.
+        4. Drag the screen width to its maximum size observing the behaviour of the navbar, and the display content.

 ---